Charged Higgs Boson Phenomenology in the Dark Z mediated Fermionic Dark Matter Model: Dark mediated Fermionic Dark Matter Model

-An additional SU(2) scalar doublet $H_1$ is introduced as a mediator field between the hidden sector and the SM sector.
-The U(1)$_X$ gauge coupling $g_X$ is a free parameter of the model and we set the U(1)$_X$ charge of $H_1$ to be 1/2 for convenience.
-The gauge charges of $H_1$ and the SM-like Higgs doublet $H_2$ are $H_1 (1, 2, \frac{1}{2}, \frac{1}{2})$ and $H_2 (1, 2, \frac{1}{2}, 0)$, respectively.
-Due to the U(1)$_X$ charge, $H_1$ does not couple to the SM fermions and only $H_2$ couples to the SM fermions via the SM Yukawa couplings.
-Thus the Higgs field contents are the same as those in the type I 2HDM.
+An additional $\mathrm{SU}(2)$ scalar doublet $H_1$ is introduced as a mediator field between the hidden sector and the SM sector.
+The $\mathrm{U}(1)_X$ gauge coupling $g_X$ is a free parameter of the model, and we set the $\mathrm{U}(1)_X$ charge of $H_1$ to be $1/2$ for convenience.
+The gauge charges of $H_1$ and the SM-like Higgs doublet $H_2$ are given by $(1, \, 2, \, 1/2, \, 1/2)$ and $(1, \, 2, \, 1/2, \, 0)$, respectively.
+Due to its $\mathrm{U}(1)_X$ charge, $H_1$ does not couple to the SM fermions, and only $H_2$ couples to the SM fermions via the SM Yukawa interactions.
+Thus, the Higgs field content corresponds to that of the type-I 2HDM.